Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-4.md

 **Challenge 9 - Use Units**

-Add radio button or other method to set the unit type: metric or imperial.
+Add a radio button or another method to set the unit type: metric or imperial.
 And display the weather with that unit.

 - Add two radio buttons to the UI.
 - Send the unit to the server